 I had better worn one of his caps as my hair was wet from falling drops of water inside the ice cave tunnel.

-It is cold inside the ice cave tunnel, so dress warmly and bring a hat, a scarf, woollen socks and fingerless gloves, as I am sure you will want to take tons of photos like I did.
+It is cold inside the ice cave tunnel, so dress warmly and bring a hat, a scarf, woolen socks, and fingerless gloves, as I am sure you will want to take tons of photos as I did.
 And bring sunglasses as well as if the sun will be shining when you go on this tour you will be blinded by the reflection from the glacier when you exit the ice cave tunnel.
-On my first visit I was blinded by the sun, but on this visit it was foggy so sunglasses were not needed.
+On my first visit, I was blinded by the sun, but on this visit, it was foggy so sunglasses were not needed.

 This is a truly unforgettable tour and one of its kind in the world!